CR4Player/TarkovTracker/docs/APP_STRUCTURE.md

 - ✅ You have 3+ similar layouts → Extract common shell components
 - ✅ `app.vue` exceeds 20 lines → Extract logic to composables
 - ✅ Components are hard to find → Review folder organization
+- ✅ A file exceeds 500 LOC → Look for separable concerns
+- ✅ Multiple tiny related files → Consolidate if not widely reused
+- ✅ Single file in a subfolder → Flatten the structure
-- ❌ "Just in case" → Don't abstract until you need it **Remember:** Premature abstraction is worse than a bit of duplication.
+- ❌ "Just in case" → Don't abstract until you need it

+**Remember:** Premature abstraction is worse than a bit of duplication.
 Refactor when the pain is real, not hypothetical.